pExeen/workspace/README.md

 > I don't trust you

-That's ok.
-If you run `workspace shell bash` or `workspace shell posh` you can see what you are invoking.
-Anyway, just look at the code, it's all here.
+That's not technically a question.
+But the good thing is: you don't need to.
+If you run `workspace shell ...` you can see what you are invoking.
+You can look at the code, it's all here.
 The binaries are built and uploaded by Travis, not me — see [`.travis.yml`](https://github.com/matthias-t/workspace/blob/master/.travis.yml) and check out [the builds](https://travis-ci.com/matthias-t/workspace).